Kristine Lunde-Borgersen

 Kristine Lunde-Borgersen (born 30 March 1980) is a retired Norwegian handballer who played for the Norwegian national team.
 She is Olympic champion, World Champion and three times European champion.
 She is the twin sister of fellow handball player Katrine Lunde.
 On 13 June 2017, she announced her return to playing handball for the 2017–2018 season, to replace Marta Tomac, who is out of play following a severe injury.

+She was awarded the Håndballstatuetten trophy from the Norwegian Handball Federation in 2021.

 Club career

 Lunde Borgersen started her handball career in Norwegian clubs Hånes, Kristiansand and Våg Vipers.

 In 2004, she moved to Denmark and played for Aalborg DH for 3 seasons.
 In 2007, she signed a 3-year contract with Viborg where she played together with her twin sister, Katrine Lunde Haraldsen.
 With Viborg, she won Danish Championship gold in 2008, 2009 and 2010, and the Danish Cup in 2007 and 2008.
 She won the Champions League in 2009 and 2010.

 After the 2014–2015 season, she retired to become an assistant coach in her now re-branded hometown club Vipers Kristiansand.
 On 13 June 2017, she announced her return to playing (while remaining an assistant coach) for the 2017–2018 season, following the severe knee injury suffered by the teams playmaker Marta Tomac.